 "Katara, why didn't you show us you could do this stuff earlier?"
 Aang asked, still in awe.

 "Because I couldn't," she replied, letting her arms drop.
-When she looked at Aang, she could see things about him she hadn't noticed before - the ease with which he carried himself, the almost imperceptible sway in his stance.
+When she looked at Aang, she saw things about him she hadn't noticed before - the ease with which he carried himself, the almost imperceptible sway in his stance.

 Aang seemed confused.
 "You mean this is the first time you-"